In pictures: Storm Eleanor hits the UK

 These are external links and will open in a new window

-Storm Eleanor has caused power cuts, travel disruption and flooding across the UK and Ireland.
+Storm Eleanor caused power cuts, travel disruption and flooding across the UK and Ireland.

-- Has Storm Eleanor hit your area?
+- Did Storm Eleanor hit your area?
 Send us your photos.